-Author, A. A., & A., Editor & B. Editor (Eds.)

-Author, A. A., & A., Editor & B. Editor (Eds.)
+Author, A. A., & A. F. J. B. B. (Year of publication).
+Title of chapter.
+In A. Editor & B. Editor (Eds.)
 Publisher. (pages of chapter

 When you list the pages of the over or essay in parentheses after the book title, use "pp." before the num abbreviation, however, does no ar before the page numbers in periodical references, except for ne TNIAG AOA TIME